Loteprednol/ tobramycin drops

 Treating certain types of eye inflammation in which an infection or risk of infection is present.

-Loteprednol/tobramycin drops is a combination of a corticosteroid and antibiotic.
+Loteprednol/tobramycin drops are a combination of a corticosteroid and antibiotic.
 It reduces inflammation and treats or protects against infection due to certain bacteria.

 - you are allergic to any ingredient in loteprednol/tobramycin drops or to similar medicines, including corticosteroids or aminoglycoside antibiotics.